LiamjohnVelazquez/ML_Research/README.md

 [Most up to date installation guide (2/28/2023 version)](https://download.01.org/intel-sgx/latest/linux-latest/docs/Intel_SGX_SW_Installation_Guide_for_Linux.pdf)
-- In Depth Installation guide, useful for information about required drivers, the github below is easier to follow for PSW and SDK installation
+- In depth installation guide, useful for information about required drivers, the github below is easier to follow for PSW and SDK installation
+- In case of bios with "software-enabled option

 [Linux sgx github with ReadMe for installing Intel SGX PSW and Intel SGX PSW](https://github.com/intel/linux-sgx)